-- A. Each district will nominate a District Representative for Contest and Judging (DRCJ), subject to the approval of the Society Contest and Judging Committee.
-This DRCJ must be duly elected or appointed according to the provisions of each district's bylaws and will carry the title consistent with that district's management team titles; e.g., District Director of Contest and Judging [DDCJ] or District Vice President for Contest and Judging [DVP C&J].
-The DRCJ must be certified in one of the four categories and be on active status.
-In the event a certified judge in active status is unavailable or unwilling to serve as DRCJ, the Society Contest and Judging Committee may grant a case-by-case waiver of this requirement. - B. The responsibilities of the DRCJ include, but are not limited to, the following: - 1.
+A. Each district will nominate a District Representative for Contest and Judging (DRCJ), subject to the approval of the Society Contest and Judging Committee.
+This DRCJ must be duly elected or appointed according to the provisions of each district's bylaws and will carry the title consistent with that district's management team titles; e.g., District Director of Contest and Judging (DDCJ) or District Vice President for Contest and Judging (DVP C&J).
+The DRCJ should be certified in one of the four categories and be on active status.
+In the event a certified judge in active status is unavailable or unwilling to serve as DRCJ, the Society Contest and Judging Committee may grant a case-by-case waiver of this requirement.

+- B. The responsibilities of the DRCJ include, but are not limited to, the following: - 1.
 Assist convention chairmen in scheduling and equipping all contest operations held in the district, to ensure that adequate sound and lighting systems are planned and provided and to ensure that sufficient time is allocated for post-contest evaluation sessions.
-This task includes ensuring that the district adheres to the current Society Contest and Judging Committee policy regarding Guidelines and Limitations on Use of Judges at Society Contests.

-mail or email) to all potential competitors.
-3. Communicate with competitors prior to the contest, advising them of the order of appearance, plans for evaluation sessions, and that there is, or is not, a general meeting of competitors.
-The DRCJ is responsible for setting up the evaluation sessions and for keeping the contestants informed as to processes for contestant reporting of judge performance during evaluation sessions.
-4. Recommend panels for any division contests at the appropriate time of year.
-Recommend panels for the international preliminary chorus contest (by March 1 of the current year) and international preliminary quartet contest (by September 1 of the preceding year).
-Recommendations are optional and should be sent to each category specialist and to the Society Contest and Judging Committee chairman.
-5. Recommend acceptance or rejection of district members for applicant status.
-Actively seek out qualified members and encourage their entry into categories that are open for applicants.
-6. Monitor candidate progress through the appropriate category specialist.
-Each category specialist will provide summary reports of each candidate performance after the spring and fall contest seasons to the appropriate DRCJ and advise the DRCJ who is assigned as each candidate's mentor.
-7. Conduct the training of personnel under the procedures and supervision of the Society Contest and Judging Committee.
-8. Arrange for guest judging panels at all district/division and international preliminary contests in conjunction with the panel CA; report performance, attitude, and potential of each participant promptly when appropriate to the applicable category specialist.
-9. Encourage further training of all contest and judging personnel by conducting schools or seminars under the supervision of the Society Contest and Judging Committee.
-10. Review, approve, and distribute scoring summaries for all contests held within the district.
-The Contest Administrator notifies the Society HQ Contest and Judging office of all contest results as required.
-11. Maintain the highest ethical standards and practices in all contest and judging activities; report to the Society Contest and Judging Committee any verified infraction of such standards by any member participating in the judging program.
-12. Recommend to the Society Contest and Judging Committee any means through which communication or relations between that committee and the DRCJ may be facilitated or improved and actively assist in the implementation of same.
+This task includes ensuring that the district adheres to the current Society Contest and Judging Committee policy "Guidelines and Limitations on Use of Judges at Society Contests." - 2.
+Notify all potential competitors of method to enter contests (normally online). - 3.
+Communicate with competitors prior to the contest, advising them of the order of appearance, plans for evaluation sessions, and other contest related issues.
+The DRCJ is responsible for setting up the evaluation sessions and for keeping the contestants informed as to processes for contestant reporting of judge performance during evaluation sessions. - 4.
+Recommend acceptance or rejection of district members or associates living within their district for applicant status.
+Actively seek out qualified members and associates and encourage their entry into categories that are open for applicants. - 5.
+Monitor candidate progress through the appropriate category specialist.
+Each category specialist will provide summary reports of each candidate performance after the spring and fall contest seasons to the appropriate DRCJ. - 6.
+Arrange for guest judging panels at all district/division and international preliminary contests in conjunction with the panel Contest Administrator; report performance, attitude, and potential of each participant promptly when appropriate to the applicable category specialist. - 7.
+Review, approve, and distribute scoring summaries for all contests held within the district.
+The Contest Administrator notifies the Society of all contest results as required. - 8.
+Maintain the highest ethical standards and practices in all contest and judging activities; report to the Society Contest and Judging Committee any verified infraction of such standards by any person participating in the judging program. - 9.
+Recommend to the Society Contest and Judging Committee any means through which communication or relations between that committee and the DRCJ may be facilitated or improved and actively assist in the implementation of same.